CurrencyShares Canadian Dollar Trust

 A long-term uptrend had started on January 20, 2016 at 67.71 and reached 81.48 on September 8, 2017.
 FXC gained -13.77 points, or -20.34%, in 85 weeks.
 The chart has formed a Rising Wedge chart pattern.
 The uptrend support line (76.92) is broken.
 A broken support is considered to be a long-term bearish signal.
 Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a long-term trend.

 Medium-term trend: [See FXC medium-term trend chart]

-A medium-term downtrend had started on September 8, 2017 at 81.48 and reached 76.37 on October 27, 2017.
-FXC lost 5.11 points, or 6.27%, in 7 weeks.
-The chart has formed a Broadening Descending Wedge chart pattern.
-The downtrend resistance line (73.33) is broken.
-A broken support is considered to be a long-term bullish signal.
-Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend resistance line in a medium-term trend.
+A medium-term downtrend had started on September 8, 2017 at 81.48 and reached 72.19 on December 31, 2018.
+FXC lost 9.29 points, or 11.40%, in 68 weeks.
+The chart has formed a Falling Channel chart pattern.
+The trend support level is at 71.57 and resistance is at 75.49.
+A Falling Channel represents price movement contained between parallel lower (support) and upper (resistance) trend lines.
+Trading Channeling stocks is one of the most reliable and accurate trading techniques that provide traders with precise entry and exit points as well as stop-losses and take-profit recommendations.
+Use the following link to access a Falling Channel chart pattern help, or use a Technical Stock Screener to see the list of stocks with Falling Channel pattern in a medium-term trend.